homerotl/pcwo2/README.md

 ## Available Tests

- * CPU Information
+ * CPU identification
+ * Floppy drive identification and read test
  * PC Speaker buzzer test
- * Screen geometry test
+ * Screen geometry test (MCGA 320x200)

 ## Usage
 The program is portable.
 No installation is needed.
 Just copy the `PCWO2.EXE` file and run it from the command line.
 Follow the instructions.

 ## Binary
-Use the following [link](http://homerotl.com/downloads/pcwo2/pcwo2_build001.zip) to download the latest public build of this program.
+Use the following [link](http://homerotl.com/downloads/pcwo2/pcwo2_build010.zip) to download the latest public build of this program.

 ## Compiling PCWO2